 What are the Trafficking in Persons Report Tiers?

-• Tier 1: The equivalent of a B grade – nice job!
+• Tier 1: The equivalent of an A or B grade – nice job!
 Countries that receive a Tier 1 ranking are not necessarily free of trafficking, but they are considered to be fully aligned with the TVPA’s minimum standards to eliminate human trafficking.

 • Tier 2: Like a C grade – good work with a few improvements possible.
 Countries designated as Tier 2 do not meet the TVPA minimum standards but are implementing substantial efforts to align and comply with the standards.